-- Keeping your upper body strong, including the upper back and shoulder-blade muscles will help prevent tendinitis.
+- Keeping your upper body strong, including the upper back and shoulder-blade muscles, will help prevent tendinitis.
 Many people work the muscles in their chest, arms, and shoulders, but it is also important to work the muscles around the shoulder blade and upper back.
 These muscles provide a strong foundation for your shoulder function.
 Without a strong foundation, muscle imbalances occur and put the shoulder at risk for injury.

 Real Life Experiences

-After a few weeks of diligent therapy sessions and working with her home-exercise program, Mary notices she is able to sleep on her left side again without pain, and can easily reach to get a mug from her upper kitchen shelf.
+After a few weeks of diligent physical therapy sessions and working with her home-exercise program, Mary notices that she is able to sleep on her left side again without pain, and can easily reach to get a mug from her upper kitchen shelf.

 What Kind of Physical Therapist Do I Need?